Published by Jeremy. Last Updated on January 23, 2023.

 Take a Guided Tour of Sintra

-The final option to reach Sintra is to take one of the many guided day trips from Lisbon to Sintra (check out options on Viator).
+The final option to reach Sintra is to take one of the many guided day trips from Lisbon to Sintra.
 These are organized tours conducted via bus or van and really take out all of the planning of the day.

 Whatever way you choose for your day trip to Sintra is up to you, but when it comes down to it, you simply need to go.
 If this means driving, drive.
 If this means taking the train, take the train.
 If this means taking a guided tour, take the tour.
 The only wrong answer when it comes to Sintra is not going at all, as we really would've regretted missing the palaces and castle ruins in this beautiful town!